Short Inca Trail Peru Machu Picchu 2025

 Are there showers and toilets on the route?

 Yes, there are toilets and showers at each campsite.
-However, the bathrooms are a bit rudimentary, not to say that they are somewhat precarious, and the batteries are cold, although some camps offer hot water for an extra cost.
+However, the bathrooms are a bit rudimentary, not to mention somewhat precarious, and the batteries are cold, although some camps offer hot water for an extra cost.

 How do I prepare for the Short Inca Trail?

-The Short Inca Trail is not a very challenging trek, but it makes itself felt with its steep ascents and descents.
-However, the primary key to preparing for this hike is to acclimate your body before taking it on.
+The Short Inca Trail is not a challenging trek, but its steep ascents and descents make it felt.
+The primary key to preparing for this hike is to acclimate your body before taking it on.

 Even if you are an experienced hiker, we advise you to spend 2-3 days in Cusco to get used to the altitude.
 In addition, this ancient path will take you to places higher than 4,200 meters above sea level.